Pension Lump Sum vs Annuity Calculator

 - COLA: the annual payment increase, if the plan provides one.
 Enter 0 if payments are fixed.

 Suppose the plan offers a $240,000 lump sum or $18,000 per year for 20 years, with a 3% discount rate and no COLA.
-The annuity present value is about $267,800, which is higher than the lump sum by about $27,800 under those assumptions.
+Discounting each payment gives an annuity present value of about $267,800 — roughly $27,800 more than the lump sum under those assumptions.
+The nominal payments add up to $360,000, but because those dollars arrive over two decades, their worth today is far less than that headline total.

 If you raise the discount rate, the annuity's present value falls because future payments are worth less today.
 If you add a COLA, the annuity's value rises because later payments grow.